Monday’s ‘Bold And The Beautiful’ Spoilers: Shauna Has Zoe Right Where She Wants Her

-Zoe went to Florence Fulton’s (Kiara Barnes) apartment after Brooke Logan Forrester (Katherine Kelly Lang) told her that Flo was actually a Logan.
+Zoe went to Florence Fulton’s (Katrina Bowden) apartment after Brooke Logan Forrester (Katherine Kelly Lang) told her that Flo was actually a Logan.
 She wanted to know what the Logans would think of her if they found out that Flo actually stole Hope Logan Spencer’s (Annika Noelle) baby.
 Of course, she was just trying to push Flo to leave Los Angeles so that their secret would be kept safe.

 However, Flo was sick of keeping the secret.
 She wanted to tell Hope the truth.
 She picked up the phone and told Zoe that she was going to call Hope and confess.
-The two women struggled for the phone.
+The two women then struggled for the phone.
 Zoe doesn’t want the truth to get out because she doesn’t want her dad to go to jail.
 On the other hand, Flo just wants Hope to have her baby back even if it means that she may spend time in prison.

 Flo has a tough decision to make. #BoldandBeautiful pic.twitter.com/vZJ987VNlD